Paris Jackson "not opposed" to collaborating with aunt Janet Jackson

 Paris Jackson has said she would be open to collaborating with her aunt Janet Jackson.

-In an interview with Access, the singer spoke about her new film Sex Appeal, which also stars Mika Abdalla, Fortune Feimster and Margaret Cho.
+In an interview with Access Daily, the singer spoke about her new film Sex Appeal, which also stars Mika Abdalla, Fortune Feimster and Margaret Cho.
 During the conversation, she also discussed her family and namely, her brothers Michael Jackson Jr., also known as Prince, and the youngest, Blanket.

 “I think my brother is probably the nicest person I’ve ever met,” she said of Prince.
 “Absolutely adore him, I adore all my brothers.
 My best friends.”